-You must have a bachelor's degree or higher from a qualifying institution.
+You must have a master's degree or higher from a qualifying institution (see glossary for the definition of qualifying institution by country) in any field.
+The degree may have been earned at any time.
 Any degree earned outside of the United States, Canada, Australia, or United Kingdom must undergo a degree equivalency evaluation to demonstrate that it is equivalent to a US bachelor's degree or higher.
+The BACB only accepts degrees that have undergone the degree equivalency evaluation process that it oversees at its expense.
+As of September 2021, the BACB no longer allows applicants to refute its determinations using another degree evaluation service.